Alexandre Calame: Biography

 The glaciers, emerald-green, white foaming mountain water, which split the trees during the storm, and the whipped clouds, the multi-colored rocks, half masked from fog, in the rays of the gleaming sun, are those things, which he knew to be true to nature.
-We still call them the Handeckfall from Bernese upper country, in Tirol, Lake Lucerne, the forest tower (in the urban museum of Leipzig), the forest stream (Dresdener gallery) etc.
+The Handeckfall from Bernese upper country, in Tirol, Lake Lucerne, the forest tower (in the urban museum of Leipzig), the forest stream (Dresdener gallery) etc.

 One of his most ingenious works is the representation of the four seasons and times of the day in four landscapes, a spring morning in the south, a summer midday in the Nordic flatlands, an Autumn evening, and a winter night on a mountain.
-He became popular with these large works, and his popularity grew with smaller pieces and lithographies, namely 18 studies of Lauterbrunnen and Meiringen and the 24 sheets of Alpine passes.
+He became popular with these large works, and his popularity grew with smaller pieces and lithographs, namely 18 studies of Lauterbrunnen and Meiringen and the 24 sheets of Alpine passes.
 These were widespread in France, England, and Germany and are still today used to teach this style of painting.

 Calame became a correspondent of the Royal Institute of the Netherlands in 1850, he resigned the next year.

 He died in Menton, France, in 1864.